Q: My neighbor has power, but I don’t. Why is that?

 Q: My power is supplied by underground wires.
 Why did I lose power?

 A: Even though the wires to your home may be buried, they are ultimately fed by overhead wires that bring in electricity to your neighborhood.
 These overhead wires may be damaged.

 Q: I tried to call during a power outage, and all I got was a busy signal.

-A: A large outage will multiply the amount of regular phone calls we get by exponentially making it impossible to answer all the calls.
-We're also able to take your outage report over the Internet.
+A: A large outage will multiply the amount of regular phone calls we get exponentially, making it impossible to answer all the calls.
+We're also able to take your outage report over the Internet or your myTCEMC app.